 Now that you know which devices you’re starting with—review their customer experience on each channel to find where you can minimize friction.

 - How do customers enter your website, mobile app, or other shopping point?

 - Which pages are they using most frequently?

 - How many clicks or other actions does it take for them to complete a transaction?

 - Where are shoppers leaving without making a purchase—and can you figure out why?

 In addition to perfecting your digital platforms, product information management (PIM) software is a great way to boost your omnichannel ecommerce marketing strategy without turning product data entry into a grueling, full-time job.

 And Plytix is the only PIM tool that was created by ecommerce marketers for ecommerce marketers.
 It streamlines your product content centralization, optimization, distribution, and analysis so you can take the time and brain space you need to stay on top of value-adding strategies.
 (Too good to be true?
-Try us—it’s free to get started!)
+Try us to get started!)

 As the saying goes, take care of the pennies and the pounds will take care of themselves.
 Protect your margins by caring about the shopping experience from the consumer’s point of view, paying special attention to the small details like helpful and accurate product data, and never stop iterating.

 5. Continue the Customer Journey Beyond the Sale